-Afghans are a high energy breed that need exercise.
-It’s best to find a good place for them to run, wether you’re a runner your site or can find a nearby dog park or fenced yard.
-You’ll probably want to keep them on leash or in a high-fenced area as they have natural tendency to chase after prey.
+Afghans are a high-energy breed that needs exercise.
+It’s best to find a good place for them to run, whether you’re a runner yourself or can find a nearby dog park or fenced yard.
+You’ll probably want to keep them on a leash or in a high-fenced area as they have a natural tendency to chase after prey.

 Afghan Hound Grooming

 Afghan Hounds have long hair that requires brushing to keep it from getting matted.
-They also will need to be bathed often to keep it clean.
+They also will need to be bathed often to keep them clean.
 They aren’t active shedders like some breeds.
-Like other dogs they should have their nails trimmed and teeth brushed.
+Like other dogs, they should have their nails trimmed, and teeth brushed.